 Essential Amino acids:

-The 9th one, Hisitidine is required as an essential only for infants.
+The main function of essential amino acids is supporting muscle health (growth and repair).
 Since the body does not store amino acids, you need to take them in on a regular basis.
+Consuming clean and right nutrition is imperative for getting adequate amounts of essential amino acids daily.

 Non-essential and Conditional Amino acids:

-These 8 amino acids are called condition Conditional as their functionality and effectiveness depends up on factors like sickness or being in a state of any kind of major stress (physical or mental stress) that affects their production to the extent that they may not meet the body’s demands.
+Out of these, 8 amino acids are known as conditionally essential.
+Their functionality and requirements vary depending on various physical factors like pregnancy, illness or major stress (physical or mental).
+Such conditions affect the natural production in the body to such an extent that they may not meet the body’s demands.

 Suggested Read: Top Easy Five High-Fiber Recipes to Keep You Full